The Definitive Guide to Corrugated Cardboard

 Corrugated Cardboard is manufactured from three components, which include one ‘fluted’ or ‘squiggly’ middle section and two outer liners of paper or card, which are then glued to the flute to add stability to the board and to create a robust structure.
 The liner paper is made from either Kraft or Test paper.

 Kraft or Test Paper - Kraft is a popular choice when making boxes and has a smoother surface, making it an ideal choice to print on.
-Test is a recycled paper, its not as nice looking as Kraft and is often used for the inside of the boxes.
+The test is a recycled paper, it's not as nice looking as Kraft and is often used for the inside of the boxes.

-There are other types of paper such as Clay Coated and Bleached but these are more speciality papers and are not widely used in the e-commerce sector.
+There are other types of paper such as Clay Coated and Bleached but these are more specialty papers and are not widely used in the e-commerce sector.

 Paper Weight - The weight of the paper is measured in grams per square meter or GSM.
 Common weights that boxed-up use is 125 gsm, 150 gsm and 200 gsm.

 Corrugated Board - Various types of cardboard can be created using different flute sizes, which include double wall, single wall and tri-wall.
-Single wall consists of two pieces of paper with one middle flute section, double wall features an additional liner and fluting, whereas tri-wall adds another layer of fluting and extra lining.
+A single wall consists of two pieces of paper with one middle flute section, a double wall features an additional liner and fluting, whereas a tri-wall adds another layer of fluting and extra lining.
 Read our complete guide if you want to learn more about the difference between single and double wall cardboard boxes.

 - E Flute is used on our die-cut pip boxes, such as our C4 and C5 and for smaller cartons such as our sub boxes.
-This type of flute is ideal for printing on due to its high-quality surface, has excellent compression strength and a great resistance to crushing.
+This type of flute is ideal for printing due to its high-quality surface, excellent compression strength and great resistance to crushing.